opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

  Is the model including RLHF component fully available for inspection (green)?

     -  **License**:
- Is the software fully covered by any Open Source Initiatve (OSI)-approved license (green)?
-Does the license only cover part of the software or model or are additional usage restrictions in place (yellow)?
+ Is the project fully covered by any Open Source Initiative (OSI)-approved license (green)?
+Does the license only cover part of the project or are additional usage restrictions in place (orange)?

 - Documentation

    - **Code**:
- Does the software come with professional and comprehensive documentation (green)?
-Are only parts of the software documented, e.g. API access or higher-order functions (yellow)?
+ Does the project come with professional and comprehensive documentation (green)?
+Are only parts of the software documented, e.g. API access or higher-order functions (orange)?

     - **Architecture**:
  Is the neural network architecture (base model and fine-tuning steps) fully documented (green)?
-Are only parts of the process documented? (yellow)?
+Are only parts of the process documented? (orange)?

     - **Preprint**:
  Are archived preprint(s) available that cover all parts of the software including base models, fine-tuning, and RLHF components?

     - **Paper**:
- Is a peer-reviewed paper available that covers all parts of the software?
+ Is a peer-reviewed paper available that covers the model and all its relevant parts, including a discussion of model architecture, design, and limitations?

     - **Datasheets**:
- Are datasheets available for all training data used in all models and fine-tuning steps  (green), only for some data (yellow), or not at all (red)?
+ Are datasheets and model cards available that provide documentation on data collection and curation and on model architecture, training, fine-tuning, and evaluation?
+Do these cover all or most aspects (green), only some (orange), or are they not available at all (red)?

 - Access methods

     - **Package**:
- A software package has been publically indexed (e.g. Python Package Index, Homebrew) (green)?
-Is the package shared via a hosting service (e.g. Github) (yellow)?
+Is there a packaged release of the software/code (e.g. Python Package Index, Homebrew) (green)?
+Is the code shared but not as a versioned package (orange)?

     - **API**:
  Is an open API available that provides unrestricted access to the text generator (other than security and CDN restrictions) (green)?
-Is API access limited or monetized in any way (yellow)?
+Is API access limited or monetized in any way (orange)?

 ## Contribute